astropy/astropy/docs/units/format.rst

 Unrecognized Units
 ------------------

-Since many files in found in the wild represent have unit strings that do not correspond to any given standard, `astropy.units` also has a consistent way to store and pass around unit strings that did not parse.
+Since many files in found in the wild have unit strings that do not correspond to any given standard, `astropy.units` also has a consistent way to store and pass around unit strings that did not parse.

 Normally, passing an unrecognized unit string raises an exception::

   >>> u.Unit("m/s/s")  # The FITS standard only allows one '/'
-  ValueError: Expected end of text (at char 3), (line:1, col:4) in 'm/s/s'
+  ValueError: Expected end of text (at char 3) in 'm/s/s'

 However, the `~astropy.units.core.Unit` constructor has the keyword argument `parse_strict` that can take one of three values to control